isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ### Description
 If [ListGrid.showGridSummary](#attr-listgridshowgridsummary) is true, and a [ListGrid.summaryRowDataSource](#attr-listgridsummaryrowdatasource) is specified this property may be used to customize the fetch request used when retrieving summary data to show in the summary row.
 An example use case might be specifying a [DSRequest.operationId](DSRequest.md#attr-dsrequestoperationid) to perform a custom fetch operation which retrieved only summary values based on criteria.

-Note that [DSRequest.startRow](DSRequest.md#attr-dsrequeststartrow) and [DSRequest.endRow](DSRequest.md#attr-dsrequestendrow) will be configured to only request the first [ListGrid.maxSummaryRowRecords](#attr-listgridmaxsummaryrowrecords) matches if the criteria matches multiple records - though typically a properly configured summary fetch operation will only return a single record, or an expected fixed number of records if multiple row summary values per field are to be displayed.
+By default, only the first [criteria](#attr-listgridsummaryrowcriteria) match is returned if the criteria matches multiple records.

 ### See Also